tumblingpointers/003-clojure-cron-job-github-actions/README.md

 ## 2. Setup GitHub Actions

 Now that we have a basic project set up, let's setup some basic GitHub actions.

+### 2.1 Test on Push

 To start with, let's add a workflow to run tests everytime we push to master.
 Create a file `.github/workflows/test.yaml`:
 ```yaml
 name: Test 🧪